measurement-factory/squid-notes/thumbs.md

 ----

-If you want to optimize performance of a disk-caching Squid running on beefy hardware, and are ready to spend non-trivial amounts of time/labor/money doing that, then consider the following rules:
+<a name="admin-disk-optim"></a>If you want to optimize performance of a disk-caching Squid running on beefy
+hardware, and are ready to spend non-trivial amounts of time/labor/money doing that, then consider the following rules:
 ----